dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ### Part 7: Heap Initialization

-Each heap will likely have different requires for how it's initialized, depending on whether it's a heap for a user program, or it's running as part of a kernel.
+Each heap will likely have different requirement for how it's initialized, depending on whether it's a heap for a user program, or it's running as part of a kernel.
 For a userspace program heap we may want to allocate a bigger initial size if we know the program will need it.
 As the operating system grows there will be more instances of the heap (usually at least one per program + global kernel heap), and it becomes important to keep track of all the memory used by these heaps.
 This is often a job that the VMM for a process will take on.

 What is really needed to initialize a heap is an initial size (for example 8k), and to create a single starting node: